Disclosure

 AI safetyists and AI advocates are both fallible, one prone to hyping fears and the other prone to hyping abilities.

 A wave of sentient claims in 2022 polluted the media due to baseless claims by a Google engineer.
-These claims were demonstrably false to anyone with minimal understanding of AI, but unfortunately, many outlets published without rudimentary fact checking.
+These claims were unfounded to anyone with minimal understanding of AI, but unfortunately, many outlets published without rudimentary fact checking.

 No.

-There is zero scientific evidence of AI leading to human extinction.
-All claims are purely speculative.
+There is zero evidence of AI leading to human extinction.
+All claims are speculative.

 This does not mean ignoring extinction hypotheticals.
 It is imperative to listen and listen carefully.
-Listen, but do not limit.
+Listen, but think.

-Do not limit innovation freedom because of sensationalized fears from experts who are fallible.
+Society should not limit innovation freedom because of sensationalized fears from fallible experts.
 The burden of proof lies with those demanding limits on freedom.

-If the fear is misinformation, ban the web.
+If the fear is misinformation, ban web sites.
 If the fear is bioweapons, ban Google.
-If the fear is human extinction, ban industralization.
-If the fear is loss of life, ban the printing press and destructive books like Mein Kampf and the Communist Manifesto.
+If the fear is crime, ban cars.
+If the fear is extinction, ban industralization.
+If the fear is war, ban the pen and books like Mein Kampf and the Communist Manifesto.

 Society would be trapped in the stone age if fear dictated policy.